gardener/machine-controller-manager/docs/FAQ.md

 It can be unpaused again by removing the `Paused` field from the machine-deployment.

+### How to delete machine object immedietly if I don't have access to it?

+If the user doesn't have access to the machine objects (like in case of Gardener clusters) and they would like to replace a node immedietly then they can place the annotation `node.machine.sapcloud.io/trigger-deletion-by-mcm: "true"` on their node.
+This will start the replacement of the machine with a new node.

+On the other hand if the user deletes the node object immedietly then replacement will start only after `MachineHealthTimeout`.

+This annotation can also be used if the user wants to expedite the [replacement of unhealthy nodes](#how-does-rate-limiting-replacement-of-machine-work-in-mcm-how-is-it-related-to-meltdown-protection)

+`NOTE`: `node.machine.sapcloud.io/trigger-deletion-by-mcm: "false"` annotation is NOT acted upon by MCM , neither does it mean that MCM will not replace this machine.
 ### How to avoid garbage collection of your node?

 MCM provides an in-built safety mechanism to garbage collect VMs which have no corresponding machine object.
 This is done to save costs and is one of the key features of MCM.